benpate/steranko/README.md

 * Password vulnerability via HaveIBeenPwned API.

 ### Possible future additions

+* Middleware tracks and blocks malicious users
+  * Errors (like 404, and 500) have an associated number of points.
+  * Track points per user/ip address with leaky bucket algorithm
+  * Block users with a certain number of points
+  * Ban users/ip addresses for repeated policy violations
+  * Admin console allows tweaking of rules, reinstatement of banned accounts.

 * Identify malicious users with a (relatively) invisible CAPTCHA system
   * Track javascript events during signup (keyup, keydown, mousemove, click)
   * Track timing of events.
 They must not be too fast, or too consistent.